-Learn More About the Trident at AIU Board of Trustees
+Learn More About the Trident University Board of Trustees

 Mark Handler (Vice Chair) has over thirty years of diversified global experience in the media sector.
 He has held leadership and key management roles and has participated on several senior level boards.
 Mark spent 25 years with The Walt Disney Company and retired in 2009 as Executive Vice President /Managing Director International for the Walt Disney Internet Group in Burbank, CA, a position he held since 2000.
 Mark was previously President of Disney TeleVentures, 1995-2000, and Senior Vice President Sales and Affiliate Marketing, Disney Channel 1984-1995.
 From 1978 to 1984, Mark worked in executive roles for Cox Communications.
 During his long and varied career, Mark spearheaded domestic and international expansion programs, developed several innovative business models and grew start-ups into nine figure revenue bases.
 He has hired and developed cutting edge talent in major international and domestic territories.
 Mark was also responsible for the strategic divestiture of Infoseek Japan as well as several acquisitions in the digital space.
 Mark currently is on the board of DeskSite, a digital video entertainment company.
 He serves as vice chairman and board member for Colorado Technical University, a for-profit, bricks and mortar/online university with over twenty thousand students.
 Mark is a board member of the Library Foundation of Los Angeles and leads the finance committee for Hope House for the Multiple-Handicapped, Inc. Mark and his wife Priscilla reside in Los Angeles.